bnarath/Hawaii_Climate_App/README.md

         'USC00519281'
     ```

-  * The tobs statistics of the most active station
+  * The tobs stats of the most active station

     ```python
         # Using the station id from the previous query, calculate the lowest temperature recorded,